 The Company is dependent on its ability to effectively serve a high volume of use of its online media properties.
-Accordingly, the performance of the Company's online media properties is critical to the Company's reputation, its ability to attract advertisers to the Company's Web sites and to achieve market acceptance of these products and media properties.
-Any system failure that causes interruption or an increase in response time of the Company's products and media properties could result in less traffic to the Company's Web sites and, if sustained or repeated, could reduce the attractiveness of the Company's products and media properties to advertisers and licensees.
+Accordingly, the performance of the Company's online media properties is critical to the Company's reputation, its ability to attract advertisers to the Company's Web sites, and to achieve market acceptance of these products and media properties.
+Any system failure that causes an interruption or an increase in response time of the Company's products and media properties could result in less traffic to the Company's Web sites and, if sustained or repeated, could reduce the attractiveness of the Company's products and media properties to advertisers and licensees.
 An increase in the volume of queries conducted through the Company's products and media properties could strain the capacity of the software or hardware deployed by the Company, which could lead to slower response time or system failures, and adversely affect the number of impressions received by advertisers and thus the Company's advertising revenues.
 In addition, as the number of Web pages and users increase, there can be no assurance that the Company's products and media properties and infrastructure will be able to scale accordingly.
 The Company also faces technical challenges associated with higher levels of personalization and localization of content delivered to users of its services, which adds strain to the Company's development and operational resources.
 For example, personalized information services, such as Web-based email services, involve increasingly complex technical and operational challenges, and there can be no assurance that the Company will successfully implement and scale such services to the extent required by any growth in the number of users of such services, or that the failure to do so will not materially and adversely affect the goodwill of users of these services, or negatively affect the Company's brand and reputation.
 The Company is also dependent upon Web browsers and Internet and online service providers for access to its products and media properties.
-In particular, a private third party provider, GlobalCenter, provides the Company's principal Internet connections.
+In particular, a private third-party provider, GlobalCenter, provides the Company's principal Internet connections.
 In the past, users have occasionally experienced difficulties due to system failures, including failures unrelated to the Company's systems.
-Additionally, email service Internet connections are provided by GTE.
-Any disruption in the Internet access provided by these third-party providers or any failure of these third-party providers to handle higher volumes of user traffic could have a material adverse effect on the Company's business, operating results and financial condition.
-Furthermore, the Company is dependent on hardware suppliers for prompt delivery, installation and service of servers and other equipment used to deliver the Company's products and services.
+Additionally, Internet connections for the Company's Web-based email services are provided by GTE.
+Any disruption in the Internet access provided by these third-party providers or any failure of these third-party providers to handle higher volumes of user traffic could have a material adverse effect on the Company's business, operating results, and financial condition.
+Furthermore, the Company is dependent on hardware suppliers for prompt delivery, installation, and service of servers and other equipment used to deliver the Company's products and services.

-The Company's operations are susceptible to outages due to fire, floods, power loss, telecommunications failures, break-ins and similar events.
+The Company's operations are susceptible to outages due to fire, floods, power loss, telecommunications failures, break-ins, and similar events.
 In addition, substantially all of the Company's network infrastructure is located in Northern California, an area susceptible to earthquakes, which also could cause system outages or failures.
-The Company does not presently have a disaster recovery plan or redundant, multiple site capacity in the event of any such occurrence.
-Despite the implementation of network security measures by the Company, its servers are vulnerable to computer viruses, break-ins and similar disruptions from unauthorized tampering with the Company's computer systems.
-For example, the Company recently experienced an unauthorized access by a third-party to the Company's website.
-The occurrence of any of these events could result in interruptions, delays or cessations in service to Yahoo! users, which could have a material adverse effect on the Company's business, operating results and financial condition.
+The Company does not presently have multiple site capacity in the event of any such occurrence.
+Despite the implementation of network security measures by the Company, its servers are vulnerable to computer viruses, break-ins, and similar disruptions from unauthorized tampering with the Company's computer systems.
+The Company does not carry sufficient business interruption insurance to compensate the Company for losses that may occur as a result of any of these events.
+Such events could have a material adverse effect on the Company's business, operating results, and financial condition.